mueedqadri/course_compass/README.md

 ```
 brew install git
 ```
-2. Once install has completed, run the below commands.
+2. Once install is complete, run the below command.
 This should display the version if install was successful.
 ```
 git --version
 ```